Slashgear/personal-blog/src/pages/resume.md

 _Since 2017 as contractor first, then as an employe, Lyon (France)_

 I was able to participate in the challenge of migrating a consumer video-on-demand streaming platform that has over 16 million active users, into a white label platform distributed in multiple countries for several customers.
-Thanks to a solid E2E and unit test stack, I contributed to the development of many user features that are now visible on sites like{' '} [6play](https://6play.fr), [Salto](https://salto.fr) , [Videoland](https://videoland.com).
+Thanks to a solid E2E and unit test stack, I contributed to the development of many user features that are now visible on sites like [6play](https://6play.fr), [Salto](https://salto.fr) , [Videoland](https://videoland.com).
 By integrating a team of 6 developers working in ScrumBan, we were able to improve our product while keeping the same code base.
-I belong to the frontend pole which is composed of a hundred developers directed by{' '} [Kenny Dits](https://twitter.com/kenny_dee).
+I belong to the frontend pole which is composed of a hundred developers directed by  [Kenny Dits](https://twitter.com/kenny_dee).
 I am by my experience and my skills brought to interact with people working in various contexts from TV to Mobile.

 The technical stack used is: React with server side rendering, Sass (migration to StyledComponent in progress), Monorepo with multi-package sharing across platforms, monitoring with NewRelic.
 We use jest for our unit and integration testing, WebdriverIo/CucumberJS for E2E.